 Once again Abel Tesfaye, better known as The Weeknd, has graced us with his beautifully twisted and serenading music.
-After a 3 year hiatus since his last studio album Starboy, Abel will be releasing his new full length project After Hours this Friday March 20th.
+After a 3 year hiatus since his last studio album Starboy, Abel’s blessed us with his new full length project After Hours.

 Able has been in the music scene for almost 10 years now, making his debut in 2010 when he posted his first three tracks “What You Need”, “Loft Music” and “The Morning” on YouTube.
 Getting a shout out from fellow Canadian and all round superstar Drake, the singles started getting noticed, along with Abel himself.

-Before we dive into the latest venture from the Canadian born R&B sensation, a journey back through his musical timeline will help us understand the inspiration, aesthetic and sounds we’ve got from the handful of After Hours teasers that have dropped so far.
+Before we dive into the latest venture from the Canadian born R&B sensation, a journey back through his musical timeline will help us understand the inspiration, aesthetic and sounds of After Hours.

 It comes as little surprise considering Abel’s past that he was able to create a new version of himself.
 After leaving home at 17 to live on his own in Toronto, when Abel began making music there wasn’t a lot out there for people to dig up about him.
 He was almost anonymous, a clean slate, and the perfect person to build a completely new image.